Ninad077/Ninad077/README.md

     **Eclipse** is an open source web application designed by me to teach Python preprocessing, Machine Learning & Deep Learning from scratch.

-  Sidenote: In case of trouble rendering the notebooks on Github use nbviewer to view them: **https://nbviewer.org/**
+  Sidenote: In case of trouble rendering the notebooks on Github copy-paste the repository url in nbviewer to view them: **https://nbviewer.org/**

 - ⚡ Fun fact **I'm a Potterhead.**